 How to Clean Tarnished Sterling Silver?

-Frequently clean it with a silver polish cloth.
-Check this guide on how to clean and care for sterling silver jewelry to learn more.
+Use a soft silver polishing cloth regularly.
+For heavier tarnish, use mild silver-cleaning solutions and avoid harsh chemicals.
+Check our guide on how to clean and care for sterling silver jewelry to learn more.

 Key Takeaway